chillibits/particulate-matter-api/README.md

 The required data format can be found in our API documentation at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui/index.html#/push/pushDataUsingPOST)

 ## Register an application
-If you're the developer of an application and you want to consume data from our API, you have to contact us via [email](mailto:contact@chillibits.com?subject=Register%20application%20pmapi).
+If you're the developer of an application and want to consume data from our API, you have to contact us via [email](mailto:contact@chillibits.com?subject=Register%20application%20pmapi).
 The registration process is as follows:

 -   We'll check the code of your application to ensure, that you're not using our data incorrectly or with a malicious intention.
 Therefore, we only accept open source applications.